Closed for the Season – Opening Day April 1, 2026

 A Garden Designed by Gardeners

-Architectural elements, including handcrafted benches, gates, and fountains, reinforce the garden’s artistry and sense of place.
-These features also enhance the horticultural vision, blending design and craft seamlessly.
+Architectural elements, such as handcrafted benches, gates, and fountains, reinforce the garden’s artistry and sense of place, seamlessly blending horticulture, design, and craft throughout the property.

 Sit and enjoy the views.
-Relax, read, converse, meditate.
-Feel the sun on your back and the grass beneath your feet as you listen to the birds and enjoy the scents of the garden.
+Relax, read, converse, or meditate.
+Feel the sun on your back and the grass beneath your feet as you listen to the birds and take in the scents of the garden.
 We hope you feel like a special guest of the Rosengartens.

 Mission